List of Southampton F.C. players (25–99 appearances)

 Kevin Keegan made 80 appearances for Southampton, and is the only player in the club's history to win the PFA Players' Player of the Year award (in 1982).

 Southampton Football Club is an English association football club based in Southampton, Hampshire.
 Founded in 1885 as St Mary's YMA, they became a professional club in 1891 and co-founded the Southern Football League in 1894.
 Southampton won the Southern League Premier Division championship six times between 1896 and 1904, and were later elected to the Football League Third Division in 1920.
 The Saints finished as runners-up in their first Football League season, and the following year received promotion to the Second Division as Third Division South champions.
 The club first entered the First Division in 1966, and currently play in its modern-day counterpart, the Premier League.
 Southampton won the FA Cup in 1976, reached the final of the League Cup in 1979 and 2017, and won the League Trophy in 2010.

-Since the club's formation, a total of 367 players have made between 25 and 99 appearances for Southampton.
+Since the club's formation, a total of 374 players have made between 25 and 99 appearances for Southampton.
 Of these, 12 players have made exactly 25 appearances for the club, while only two (Bob Petrie and Cyril King) have made 99.
 Ted Drake, who played as a centre-forward for Southampton between 1931 and 1934, has scored the most goals of any player with between 25 and 99 appearances for the club, with 49 in all competitions; five more players have scored over 40 goals for the Saints.
-Eight of the 359 players listed – Kevin Keegan, Derek Statham, Dean Richards, Peter Crouch, Chris Baird, Andrew Davies, Roméo Lavia and Flynn Downes – have won the Southampton F.C.
-Player of the Season award as voted for by readers of the Southern Daily Echo, while former team captain Virgil van Dijk has won the clubs own Player of the Season award.
+Eight of the 359 players listed – Kevin Keegan, Derek Statham, Dean Richards, Peter Crouch, Chris Baird, Andrew Davies, Roméo Lavia and Mateus Fernandes – have won the Southampton F.C.
+Player of the Season award as voted for by readers of the Southern Daily Echo, while former team captain Virgil van Dijk and Léo Scienza have won the clubs own Player of the Season award.